Reporting Boundary: Bartlett Mitchell c/o

 We recognise that transparent communication is essential for transformational change and we quantifiably contribute to 7 SDG’s.

 Bartlett Mitchell, an independent contract caterer that powers business offering bespoke services and our ‘fundamentally food’ philosophy, has achieved Planet Mark certification.

-This is Bartlett Mitchell’s third year of business carbon footprint reporting and Planet Mark certification.
+This is Bartlett Mitchell’s fourth year of business carbon footprint reporting and Planet Mark certification.
 Since certifying to Planet Mark, the company has set a target to reduce emissions by 5% annually.

 “Bartlett Mitchell is such a committed company – it comes as no surprise that their team has managed such impressive results this year.
 It is a pleasure to work with businesses who are true leaders in their industry.
 Companies in all industries should look to them for inspiration; be it for their business processes, or for their enthusiasm for creating positive change.”

 Sustainability and ethics underpin everything Bartlett Mitchell does.
 As well as being the first contract caterer to achieve certification to Planet Mark, the company also was the first caterer to achieve Sustainable Restaurant Association (SRA) Three Star Champion Status, earning ‘most sustainable contract caterer’ with the Food Made Good award.
 To achieve this, many sustainable policies, such as sourcing local and seasonal producers, sourcing high-welfare produce, and a commitment to reduce, reuse and recycle, have been implemented.